IamMufasa/active_directory/hacks/crackmapexec/README.md

 ```shell
  crackmapexec smb targets.txt -u users.txt -p passwords.txt
  ```
-It is possible to add ` | grep +` or ` > passwordspray.txt` at the end of the command to grab only valid credentials or store the results in a text document.
+It is possible to add ` | grep +` or ` > passwordspray.txt` at the end of the command to grab only valid credentials or store the results in a text document for later viewing.

 * [Account Discovery (local and domain)](https://attack.mitre.org/techniques/T1087/)
 ```shell